It makes me feel warm inside to know that there are currently over 6,500 national parks in the world, and even more are being declared each year.

 Summer in Yellowstone is fairly mild with changing conditions.
 July temperatures usually range between 4ºC to 21ºC (40ºF to 70ºF).
 Be prepared for all sorts of weather.

-Fountain Paint Pot Trail
+A Bison by the Fountain Paint Pot Trail

 Yellowstone in winter: